noobasuna/tpeisze/index.md

 ## About Me

 I am a PhD student at Monash University Malaysia, supervised by Professor Raphael Phan, Dr Sailaja Rajanala and Dr Ong Huey Fang.
 I graduated from Xidian University in 2022 with a Bachelor's degree in Communication Engineering.
 I interned at Huawei and Nokia for industry experience during my undergraduate period.
-Klang raised, Bak Kut Teh lover.
-IC says Banting—no complaints, both got good vibes.
+Malaysian born and raised.
+Grew up in Klang (aka the land of Bak Kut Teh dreams).
+My IC says Banting—just a chill little town nearby.
+Honestly, I claim both.

 ## Research Interests